By Ashok Prasad, Founder, Niyyam

 - A combination approach often works best

-Which is best for short-term investment: FD, liquid fund, or debt fund?
+Which is best for short-term investment in India?

-For short-term investing, liquid funds are best for liquidity, debt funds are suitable for slightly higher returns over 6β24 months, and fixed deposits are ideal for guaranteed returns.
-The best option depends on your time horizon and liquidity needs.
+For short-term investments in India, liquid funds are best for liquidity and emergency needs, debt funds are suitable for 6–24 months with slightly higher returns, and fixed deposits are ideal if you want guaranteed returns.
+The right choice depends on your time horizon and liquidity needs.

 Understanding the Three Options Clearly